theimowski/master-thesis/docs/section-application.md

 While the Event Sourcing could be a good candidate for persistence mechanism in application written in functional language, it was not used for the Music Store.
 That is because despite recent peak in interest in the No-SQL movement, a relational database still seems to be most popular for majority of software engineers.
-In order for the tutorial not to distract attention with different concepts, MS SQL Server was chosen as a persistence mechanism for Music Store application.
+In order for the tutorial not to distract attention with different concepts, MS SQL Server relational database was chosen as a persistence mechanism for Music Store application.

 During the computer era, a number of data serialization formats have evolved, some of which became standard in the industry.
 XML, Json, CSV are just the beginning of the long list.